joelouthan/Theologicus/src/romans/romans08-29b.md

 ### Receive the gift that is God!

->Psalm 34:8-9 (CSB) Taste and see that the LORD is good.
+>Psalm 34:8-9 Taste and see that the LORD is good.
 >How happy is the person who takes refuge in him!
 > You who are his holy ones, fear the LORD,
 >for those who fear him lack nothing.

->Matthew 6:33 (CSB) But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
+>Matthew 6:33 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.

->Luke 11:13 (CSB) If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him? ”
+>Luke 11:13 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him? ”

->Romans 8:32 (CSB) He did not even spare his own Son but gave him up for us all.
+>Romans 8:32 He did not even spare his own Son but gave him up for us all.
 How will he not also with him grant us everything?

 Yours is to do nothing but sit still, know that He is God, that He is good, that His steadfast love endures forever and ever and receive Him.

 The moment we listen to the lies of Satan, this world, and our old hearts that we have to earn God's sweet, precious love is is anti-Christ--because Christ did it all.

->Zephaniah 3:17 (CSB) The LORD your God is among you, a warrior who saves.
+>Zephaniah 3:17 The LORD your God is among you, a warrior who saves.
 He will rejoice over you with gladness.
 He will be quiet in his love.
 He will delight in you with singing.”

 Do you know because of Christ, the Triune God looks upon you and delights you in singing and rejoices over you in gladness--continuously forever without ceasing.